CSB5/OPERA-MS/README.md

 # Requirements

 OPERA-MS's running time depends on the complexity of the metagenome and the amount of short/long-read data available.
-We typically run OPERA-MS with default parameters using 16 threads on an Intel Xeon platinium server with SSD hard drive.
+We typically run OPERA-MS with default parameters using 16 threads on an Intel Xeon platinum server with SSD hard drive.
 With this hardware specification, we obtain the following running time and memory usage characteristics.

 | Dataset  | Short-read data (Gbp) | Long-read data (Gbp) | Running time (hours)  | Peak RAM usage (Gb) |
 |:---:                 |:---: |:---:   |:---:   |:---: |